asharer/data-science-work/c03-stang-assignment.md

   - Does this graph support or contradict the claim above?
 Contradict;
     there is clearly a relationship between E and thickness.
+  - Is it conclusive?
+I’m not sure–I wouldn’t consider it conclusive anyway, not without learning more.
+I assume that in the manufacturing process, there is some amount of variatiability that is expected, and without knowing about that range, I couldn’t say if these values are falling outside of that range, and really making us question everything we know.
+I would guess these are “close enough,” but haven’t had time to do any research on this.

 # References